NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/06_graph_connections.md

 	Side01-->Main02;
 ```

 We do this using the following syntax.
-We declare that we refer to the "River" compartment using the identifier `r`, and index it over the subcatchment `sc`.
-Any arrow `->` between two nodes creates a connection between these.

-Right now each river section is only allowed to have one outlet.
-We may cover how to handle multiple outgoing arrows in another chapter (but that is not as relevant for rivers).

 ```python
 connection("Downstream") {